gotonode/sorting/README.md

 Again, if you chose to test only a single algorithm, you need to specify how many times you want to run the tests.

 Now the sorting tests are run and the times are reported to the console.

-Feel free to copy and use the algorithms in your own projects.

 ## Screenshots